Call: (888) 454-7015

 Earn Bareboat Certification While Staying at a Destination Resort

 During this five-day Bareboat Charter Certification Course you gain the same incredible knowledge and skills covered in the Live Aboard Cruising Course, with the added benefit of a lot more docking practice since you return to base after each on-water bareboat cruising session.
+Note, the stay-ashore course version may not be available at all locations year-round.

 The course was fantastic.
 So much information in a very short period of time.
 It’s a great course to get your feet “wet.”
 Rick is a fantastic instructor.
 Didn’t want it to end.
 Rick has the patience of JOB, the wisdom and knowledge of SOLOMON, and the attitude which encourages students in a positive, and clear way.
 Plus, he makes learning fun.